Arya-0011/wordpress-deploy/README.md

-## I have added all file and configuration in Pipeline-Files Directory and the security perameters.
+## I have added all file and configuration in Pipeline-Files Directory and the security perameters.\
+# If you want direct deployment pipeline then you can use Pipeline-Files/yml/direct-deploy.yml
+# If you want manual approval (First on automatic deployment on staging then need approval for live server) deployment pipeline then you can use Pipeline-Files/yml/manual-approval.yml

 # wordpress-deployment

 The task is to set up an automated deployment process for a WordPress website